raboody/Curse-of-Knowledge-m/README.md

 b) action_spaceTESTER.py - action_space tester

 # 2.
-  # HypothesisGenerators.py: all 5 hypothesis generators (Ordered AND, ordered AND && OR, Unordered AND, Unordered OR, Unordered AND &&                                OR)
+a) HypothesisGenerators.py: all 5 hypothesis generators (Ordered AND, ordered AND && OR, Unordered AND, Unordered OR, Unordered AND &&                                OR)
-  # HypothesisGeneratorTESTER.py: tests to see if hypothesis generators are working as planned
+b) HypothesisGeneratorTESTER.py: tests to see if hypothesis generators are working as planned

 # 3.
-  # GetOutcome.py: given the "rule" that activates the machine & a series of actions, returns whether the machine is "ON" or "OFF" for                       each action
+A) GetOutcome.py: given the "rule" that activates the machine & a series of actions, returns whether the machine is "ON" or "OFF" for                       each action
-  # GetOutcomeTESTER1.py: Tests the generator with 1 True Hypothesis and 1 action
+B) GetOutcomeTESTER1.py: Tests the generator with 1 True Hypothesis and 1 action
-  # GetOutcomeTESTER2.py: Tests the generator with a hypothesis space & action space of arbitrary size.
+C) GetOutcomeTESTER2.py: Tests the generator with a hypothesis space & action space of arbitrary size.
 The function assumes that each                                hypothesis provided is the "TrueHypothesis" in turn (that is, goes through all actions with a TrueHypothesis of                            [], of ['A', 'ANDOR'], etc.)
   # GetoutcomeTESTER3_csv.py: Takes what is basically the output of GetOutcomeTESTER2, but stores it in GetOutcome.csv for easier review.

 # 4.